pmuellr/eslp/README.md

     chmod 600 my-config-file-name.toml

+The following properties can be used:

-There can be a property `port` specifing the port to run the proxy on, which can be overridden by the `--port` option.
+- `port` - the port to run on, overrideable on the command line
+- `cert` - TLS certificate file to run the servers as https
+- `key` - TLS key file to run the servers as https
+- `servers` - an array of server entries, see below.

+The `cert` property should be a file name of a TLS certificate to use when running the server as https servers instead of http servers.
+See the `cert` directory for some instructions on building the certificate, which should be self-signed and set up with a wild card for all the hosts running under the server.

+When using the `cert` property, you must also use the `key` property.
+A key file is also generated in the `cert` directory.

-There also can be an array of `server` objects.
+The `server` property is an array of objects.
 The default server objects configured are specified as:

     port = 19200